Estimated reading time: 8 minutes

 So you’ve decided to become a prepper.
-Maybe you’ve been putting it off for a long time and now you’ve made a new year’s resolution to get started.
+Maybe you’ve been putting it off for a long time and now you’re finally ready to get started.
 Maybe a friend or family member went through a personal disaster like a burglary or bankruptcy and it got you thinking.
-Maybe you looked at the latest crop of U.S. presidential candidates and it made you worried about the future.
+Maybe you looked at what’s going on in the world and it made you worried about the future.

 Whatever your reason, you’ve made a good decision.
 Not only will prepping vastly improve your chances of surviving a major disaster, it will grant you peace of mind while everything is still okay.
 But where should you begin?
 There are literally hundreds of survival items you’ll want to get.
 However, you don’t want to do a panic shopping run and buy a bunch of things you don’t actually need.

 Prepping is about building up a supply of goods a little at a time.
 You can’t do it all at once because it’s not a one-time thing—it’s a lifestyle.
 You’ll need to make several long-term goals, and you should keep in mind that you’ll never actually be done.
 However, there are many people who would like to get a running start.
 That way if a disaster does happen in the near future, they won’t be too late.